Understanding Building Notices: A Guide to Building Regulations

 Links to Government Building Regulation Websites

-For comprehensive information on building regulations and notices, visit the following government websites:
+For comprehensive information on building regulations and notices, consult the following resources:

 Recommended Publications for Further Reading

-To deepen your understanding of building regulations and notices, consider the following publications:
+Consult the following publications to deepen your understanding of building regulations and notices, and the current legislative and industry standards in place:

 Contact Information for Local Building Authorities